 Employment Lawyer Hamilton

 Lalande & Company Lawyers have extensive trial experience in representing both employees and employers with employment law and workplace-related issues.

-Lalande & Company also represents employers in all facets of employment and HR law.
+Our Hamilton employment lawyers also represent employers in all facets of employment and HR law.
 Our Hamilton employment lawyers can assist with such issues as employee termination, long-term disability issues, employment contracts, employment agreements, non-solicitation, confidentiality and non-compete agreements, constructive dismissal issues, independent contractor issues, termination without cause, termination with cause, workplace harassment, and discrimination issues.

 By working with a Hamilton employment lawyer from Lalande & Company Lawyers, we can protect your employment rights and assist with the challenges of today’s workplace by providing practical advice on all aspects of the employment relationship.